-The Master of Arts in Teaching (MAT) in Elementary Education program is designed for those who have a Bachelor's degree from an accredited institution in a field outside of education and who wish to become certified teachers in grades kindergarten through six.
-It is a full time, 4- semester program with new cohorts beginning each Fall semester.
-Students may also be admitted in the spring or summer semesters.
+The Master of Arts in Teaching (MAT) in Elementary Education is designed for those who have a bachelor's degree in a field outside of education and who wish to become certified teachers in grades kindergarten through six.

 - A part-time practicum and full-time internship

-- Building relationships and connections while learning to teach in one of 3 partnership schools
+- Building relationships and connections while learning to teach in one of three partnership schools

 Features of the Program

 Students complete coursework in areas including: